How It Works!

 How Meetups Work

-Each local group will meet for about two hours at a specified time and day of the week at a beach or park near a local surf break.
-Some groups will meet at the same place each week, while others might choose the location depending on surf and weather conditions.
+Each local group meets for about two hours at a set day and time each week at a beach or park near a local surf break.
+Some groups gather at the same location each week, while others choose their spot based on surf and weather conditions.

-The group coordinator will post in our Surfing Moms app with meetup details the day or so beforehand.
-You’ll want to check your groups page the morning of the meetup in case anything has changed (due to conditions, etc.).
+Your group coordinator will post meetup details in the Surfing Moms app a day or so beforehand.
+Be sure to check your group page the morning of the meetup in case plans change due to conditions.

-When Surfing Moms get to the beach, they pair up with another Surfing Mom to look after each others' child/children.
-While the first Surfing Mom surfs, the other looks after both moms' children, then swap.
-This means that the first hour is for one Surfing Mom and the second is for the other.
-This hour includes time to get your board waxed, get your sunscreen on, get your children set up with snacks and toys, and so on.
-Each surfer usually ends up having about 30-45 minutes of actual surf time.
+When Surfing Moms arrive at the beach, they pair up with another mom to look after each other’s children.
+While one mom surfs, the other watches both sets of kids, and then they switch.
+The first hour is for one mom and the second hour is for the other.
+This time includes getting ready—waxing boards, applying sunscreen, and setting children up with snacks and toys—so most surfers get about 30–45 minutes of time in the water.

-The system works best if everyone shows up as close to the meetup start time as possible so that everyone gets a full hour and a proper chance to surf.
-Pairing up is essential so that any one Surfing Mom is only ever looking after her own children and someone else's - this keeps things manageable and safe.
-Safety of our children and ourselves is paramount.
+The system works best when everyone arrives close to the meetup start time so each mom gets a full hour and a fair chance to surf.
+Pairing up is essential so that each Surfing Mom is responsible only for her own children and one other mom’s children, keeping things manageable and safe.

 Safety Rules for Meetups